 Write your passion.

 Write what you love.
 Write what you are committed to.
 Write about the topics, stories, people, issues that get your heart aflutter or make your pulse race.
 When you write your passion it comes straight from your heart.
 Passion is never boring.
-Continue reading “How Not to be Boring: Eight Writing Tips for Writers”
+Continue reading “How Not to be Boring: 8 Tips for Writers”

 It’s a bit of gamble, this writing thing.